 Poor water quality is the biggest killer of Goldfish yet is one of the easiest elements to control with regular water changes.
 A water test will quickly tell you if the water quality is the cause of your Goldfish's ailment.

-A test kit will also tell you when maintenance is required for your pond or aquarium.
+A test kit will tell you when maintenance is required for your pond or aquarium.
 It will also tell you when it is safe to stock a newly set up pond or aquarium.

 A water test kit should measure: